PeteLindsell/repo-spy/README.md

 ### Styling

+- CSS Modules

-Considered MUI which is great for quickly prototyping or ...
+Considered a component library like MUI which is great for quickly prototyping but for the simplicity of this site decided to go for a lighter weight option of CSS Modules

-### React Framework
+### Framework

 - React Vite

-Considered Next.js which is great for lots of ... but gave little value to this site which is hitting an external API
+Considered Next.js which is great for lots of use cases but gave little value to this site which is hitting an external API

+## TODO

+- Stub api endpoints in tests to prevent testing somebody elses application and to give deterministic results
+- Improve test coverage
+- Refactor home page to reduce nesting